Jimmy5467/home_automation_using_camera/README.md

 ![](https://github.com/Jimmy5467/home_automation_using_camera/blob/master/gif.gif)

-If you find any issue in this project, please make sure to put in your issue I will surely look into it, and if you want to solve that I will allocate that issue to you.
+# Facing any issues?

+Feel free to [open an issue](https://github.com/Jimmy5467/home_automation_using_camera/issues/new?assignees=&labels=Query&title=Query).
+We are glad to help you.
+And is you have solution for that issue I will allocate to you. ❤️

 If you have any more idea related to this project then please share your idea on jimmyaghera123@gmail.com.
 If time permits I will surely do some work on your project.